McCleary--Rubin reconstruction for simple forest-skein groups: Rigid actions for forest-skein groups

-\begin{proof} We start by proving the third equality.
-Write $H^V$ for $\la [G^T,G^T]\act E^V\ra$ and identify $G^V$ with the subgroup $\gamma^V(G^V)\subset\Homeo(E^V).$ By assumption $\cF$ is simple and thus $\gamma^V:G^V\act E^V$ is faithful by Theorem \ref{theo:simplicity}.
-As usual, we identify $G^T$ with a subgroup of $G^V.$ Fix $h\in H^V$ and let us show that $h\in G^V$.
-By compactness of $E^V$ there exists a finite open cover of $E^V$ so that $h$ coincides with an element of $[G^T,G^T]$ on each open set in the cover.
+\begin{proof} Let $\cF$ be an Ore FS category as above and let $\cT$ be its set of trees.
+We will start by proving item (4) as the others will follow from it.
+Write $H^V$ for $[[D(G^T)\act\fR^V]]$ and since the canonical action of $G^V$ is faithful we may identify $G^V$ with the subgroup $\gamma^V(G^V)\subset\Homeo(\fR^V).$ As usual, we identify $G^T$ with a subgroup of $G^V.$ Fix $h\in H^V$ and let us show that $h\in G^V$.
+By definition of full groups there exists a finite open cover of $\fR^V$ so that $h$ coincides with an element of $D(G^T)$ on each open set in the cover.
 Each open set can be subdivided into finitely many disjoint cones.
-Up to further subdividing we may assume that $h$ is \emph{FS-affine} on each of the cones.
-Hence, there exists a finite family of cones $(C_1,\dots, C_n)$ partitioning $E^V$ such that $h$ is FS-affine on each $C_k$.
+Up to further subdividing we may assume that $h$ is \emph{FS-affine} on each of the cones (see definition \ref{def:FS-affine}).
+Hence, there exists a finite family of cones $(C_1,\dots, C_n)$ partitioning $\fR^V$ such that $h$ is FS-affine on each $C_k$.
 This means there exist pointed trees $(x_k,i_k)$ and $(y_k,j_k)$ with $1\leqslant k\leqslant n$, such that $h$ restricted to $C_k$ is given by the formula

 The rest of the proof consists of showing up to even further subdivisions, we may assume that the trees $x_k$ and $y_k$ do not depend on $k$.

 Having common right multiples in $\cF$ assures the existence of a tree $s_0\in\cT$ and forests $f_k\in\cF$ satisfying that $s_0=x_k\circ f_k$ for all $1\leqslant k\leqslant n$.
 Let $m$ be the number of leaves of $s_0$ and write $f_{k,l}$ for the $l$th tree of $f_k$.
 For any $1\leqslant\ell\leqslant m$ and any $1\leqslant k\leqslant n$ we have that $h$ restricted to $\Cone(s_0,\ell)$ is the transformation